 Hypodermic needles, insulin, alcohol swabs, blood sugar testing strips, monolet lancets, dextrometer supplies, blood glucose meters, and other similar diabetic supplies.
-In order for this exemption to be applicable, these items must be sold to a diabetic under the written authorization and direction of a physician.
+While a prescription is not required, in order for this exemption to be applicable, these items must be sold to a diabetic under the written authorization and direction of a physician.